ammen99/wf-recorder/README.md

 meson build --prefix=/usr --buildtype=release
 ninja -C build
 ```
-Optionally configure with `-Ddefault_codec='codec'`.
-The default is libx264.
+Optionally configure with `-Ddefault_codec='codec'`, or modify meson_options.txt.
+The default codec is libx264.
 Now you can just run `./build/wf-recorder` or install it with `sudo ninja -C build install`.

 Optionally install `scdoc`, a tool by ddevault, for building the manpage.